 So, what have we found out about the birth-pains so far?
 We have learned that the birth-pains are seven years long.
 The birth-pians are called the Tribulation in Christianity.
 The birth-pains are at the beginning of the Day of the Lord, and the Day of the Lord is the same thing as the “Millennium.”
 Therefore, the birth-pains are included in the “Millennium” and not before it (Jer 30.6-9).
 Keep that thought in mind as we move forward.

 Now, we will have major differences between Christian Eschatology and Jewish Eschatology.
 When you see the wealth of information God has given Israel, you will see why they are called “The Chosen People.”
 If you have ever gone through a Passover Seder, you will wonder why you ever fooled around with rabbits, Easter baskets and eggs.
 The Jewish people were to go through the world and teach the nations about God and the Redemption using the terms, concepts, idioms and phrases that Yehovah gave them to teach his truth.
-What people need to do is put aside all the things they learned in church and come into all this like a newborn and learn.
+What people need to do is put aside all the things they learned and come into all this like a newborn and learn.
 We also need to stay away from jumping to conclusions until we have studied something all the way through, and confirm what it is being communicated.
 Let Yehovah renew our minds.

 The Tribulation is totally Christian terminology.
-The Chevlai Shell Mashiach (Birth-pains of the Messiah) is the Jewish terminology.
+The Chevlai Shell Mashiach (Birth-pains of the Messiah) is Jewish terminology.
 The key event of the Christian Tribulation is the Battle of Armageddon.
 The key event of the Jewish birth-pains is the battle of Gog and Magog.
 Christianity places the Tribulation before the Day of the Lord, ending with the second coming of the Messiah and the start of the Millennium (1000 years).
 In Jewish Eschatology, the Chevlai Shell Mashiach are the first seven years of the Day of the Lord (1000 years).
 At the end of that period, we go back into the Olam Haba or “the World to Come.”

 In Part 14 we will pick up here.